Streaming Data Sources

 Generic Deserializer

-• Supports AVRO and JSON schemas
+• Supports AVRO and JSON formats.

 • Assumes the message data is stored under value field